Dave Odom: Wake Forest

 Upon his arrival in Winston-Salem, Odom inherited a team that had suffered four straight losing seasons under head coach Bob Staak.
 In his 12 seasons (1989–2001) as head coach, Odom compiled a record of 240–132, making him the second-highest winning coach in Wake Forest history, as well as the second highest winning percentage in school history.
 During this time, Wake Forest earned 7 straight NCAA Tournament appearances and one National Invitation Tournament (NIT) championship.

 Odom was named ACC coach of the year in 1991, 1994 and 1995.
 He led his team to consecutive ACC Championships in 1995 and 1996.
 Much of the success during these two years is attributed to star center Tim Duncan, whom he recruited as a player in the U.S. Virgin Islands in 1994.
 In 1995, led by Duncan, the team put up a 26–6 overall record, including winning the ACC tournament by defeating North Carolina by the score of 82–80, with the victory coming from a last second shot by point guard Randolph Childress.
 In 1996, the team successfully defended its title with a record of 26–6 by defeating Georgia Tech by a score of 75–74.

 South Carolina

 Odom left Wake Forest to accept the job as head coach of the University of South Carolina in 2001, replacing former coach Eddie Fogler.
 During his tenure at South Carolina, his team earned one NCAA tournament bid, and made three appearances in the NIT, winning the championship in 2005 and 2006.
 He was named SEC Coach of the Year in 2004.
 On January 2, 2008, Odom coached his 400th collegiate victory as a head coach.
 Later that month, on January 18, he announced that he would retire at the end of the 2007–2008 basketball season, his seventh at South Carolina.
-He coached his final game for USC on March 14, 2008, in the SEC tournament.
+He coached his final game for South Carolina on March 14, 2008, in the SEC tournament.

 Personal

-Odom is the father of Utah State head coach Ryan Odom.
+Odom is the father of UVa head coach Ryan Odom.